List of UEFA European Championship finals: History

 The 2004 competition saw, according to UEFA, "one of the biggest shocks in tournament history" as Greece defeated hosts Portugal 1–0 in the final.
 Despite never having won a match in a "major tournament", a second-half goal from striker Angelos Charisteas caused "one of the biggest upsets in soccer history".
 Germany qualified for their sixth final in 2008, and faced Spain in a tournament co-hosted by Austria and Switzerland.
 A first-half strike from Fernando Torres was the only goal of the game, and helped Spain win their first European trophy in 44 years.
 The 2012 tournament final saw reigning European and World champions Spain face Italy in Kyiv.
 Two first-half goals, one each from David Silva and Jordi Alba put the defending champions 2–0 ahead at half-time.
 Fifteen minutes into the second half, and four minutes after being brought on as a substitute, Thiago Motta was stretchered off as Italy were reduced to ten men for the remainder of the second half.
 Fernando Torres scored a third, becoming the first player to score in two European Championship finals, and then provided an assist for Juan Mata who scored with a minute to go, the final ending 4–0.
 Spain's third victory in the final equalled Germany as the most successful team in the tournament's history, and they became the first team to defend the European Football Championship title.
 Portugal became the 10th different team to win the European Championships in 2016, when they beat France 1–0 in the final at the Stade de France in Saint-Denis; the match went goalless after 90 minutes, before Eder scored the winning goal four minutes into the second period.

 In UEFA Euro 2020, which was actually held in 2021 due to the COVID-19 pandemic in Europe, Italy won their second title after beating first-time finalists England on penalties.
+England renewed their participation in the UEFA Euro 2024 final, held in the Olympiastadion in Berlin, where three–time winners Spain won 2–1 courtesy of a Nico Williams strike at the start of the second half and a 86th-minute winner by Mikel Oyarzabal, after a Cole Palmer equaliser for England.
+As a result, Spain won a record–breaking fourth European Championship and their third since 2008.